NIST SPECIAL PUBLICATION 1800-12B

 A physical artifact (e.g., identity card, “smart” card) issued

-to an individual that contains a PIV Card application that stores identity credentials (e.g., photograph, cryptographic keys, digitized fingerprint representation) so that the claimed identity of the cardholder can be verified against the stored credentials by another person (human readable and verifiable) or an automated process (computer readable and verifiable).
+to an individual, which contains a PIV Card application that stores identity credentials (e.g., photograph, cryptographic keys, digitized fingerprint representation) so that the claimed identity of the cardholder can be verified against the stored credentials by another person (human-readable and verifiable) or an automated process (computer-readable and verifiable).

 keys needed to perform digital signature-based identity verification and to protect communications and storage of enterprise data.